modelteam-ai/modelteam.ai/README_org.md

   <img src="images/sampleProfile2.png" alt="modelteam">
 </div>

-# ModelTeam: AI-Powered Skill Validation for Engineers
+# modelteam: AI-Powered Skill Validation for Engineers

-**[ModelTeam](https://modelteam.ai)** is an AI-driven platform that helps engineers validate and showcase their skills.
+**[modelteam](https://modelteam.ai)** is an AI-driven platform that helps engineers validate and showcase their skills.
-By analyzing real-world coding contributions, ModelTeam provides insights into expertise and code quality.
+By analyzing real-world coding contributions, modelteam provides insights into expertise and code quality.
 Our platform helps teams identify and retain top talent and ensures the best engineers are matched to the right roles, optimizing performance and success.

 [View Sample Profile](https://app.modelteam.ai/profile?id=1da842a06520c30722ff3efb96d67a482cd689e6d43b87c882d4b690975a7c31)

-ModelTeam is trained on contributions from over a million engineers across multiple open-source projects, supporting analysis in **15+ programming languages**.
+modelteam is trained on contributions from over a million engineers across multiple open-source projects, supporting analysis in **15+ programming languages**.

 ## Security & Privacy